realsulty/BookAppointment-AWS/README.md

 create the bucket an UnBlock the publick access
 -  from Properties tab Enable hosting a static website ( will find this at the bottom of the page )
 -  fill the index input  with : index.html
+- in Permissions Tab go to Buckey policy and click Edit
-- Edit the Bucket policy with the provided bucket file from the permissions tab :
+- copy and paste the Bucket policy with the provided s3-bucket-policy.md file
-- Change the Bucket ARN to your Bucket ARN in the policy below Check the Policy bucket file you have from the git clone on you local and do the necessary changes to it
+- Change the Bucket ARN to your Bucket ARN in the policy Check the Policy bucket file you have from the git clone on you local and do the necessary changes to it
 - save the changes
 - before upaloding the html file you need to make couple changes :
-- 1. paste the link you got after deploying and creating the stage it should look like this : https://randnomnumbers.execute-api.us-west-2.amazonaws.com/prod/book
+1. paste the link you got after deploying and creating the stage it should look like this : https://randnomnumbers.execute-api.us-west-2.amazonaws.com/prod/book
 - paste this link in the fetch function inside the html
-- make sure the json body -in line 35 - matches the keys you created in you DynamoDB Table
+2. make sure the json body -in line 35 - matches the keys you created in you DynamoDB Table
 - save the changes
 - upload the index.html file after all the changes you done

-click on the object you just uploaded and locate the object hyperlink to open the hosted website After implementing all the steps you can access the website form thep provided link from S3 Properties tab, Try selecting a date and a service, check the alert message you prompted with then go to your dynamoDB table and check the newly inserted items in there
+click on the object you just uploaded and locate the Object URL to open the hosted website

+After implementing all the steps you can access the website form thep provided link from S3 Properties tab, Try selecting a date and a service, check the alert message you prompted with then go to your dynamoDB table and check the newly inserted items in there